jayperryworks/javascript-101/slides.md

 ## Agenda

-1. TODO
+1. Introduction to programming
-2. TODO
+2. What is JavaScript?
-3. TODO
+3. JavaScript & the DOM
+4. JavaScript syntax
+5. Responding to "events"
+6. BONUS: JavaScript variables and data types

 ---

-# Introduction to Programming
+## Introduction to programming

 The computer will do what you tell it to do.

 --

-## What is a Program
+### What is a program?

 A __program__ is a set of instructions that you write to tell a computer what to do

 --

-## What Is Programming
+### What is programming

 __Programming__ is the task of writing those instructions in a language that the computer can understand.

 --

-## Becoming A Programmer
+### Becoming a programmer

 It isn't about the programming language - it's a way of thinking.

 --

-## How Computers 'Think'

-They don't.
+### How computers 'think'

+__They don't__.

-Buuut, they pretend to by sequentially executing simple instructions.
+* They pretend to by sequentially executing simple instructions.

-The only things a computer knows are the things we tell it.
+* The only things a computer knows are the things we tell it.

 --

-## Low-level Programming Language
+### Low-level programming language
 Assembly Code

 ```